yagofr21/validador-cpf/README.md

 # validador-cpf
-Software developed in Python for validate CPF
+Software developed in Python to validate CPF